Through the Blue

 WHEN TO VISIT

 The village gets decked out for Christmas from 13 December, recalling the holocaust of 13 December 1943 when the male village population was exterminated by the occupying German army.
-December is typically early for snow if you plan to ski.
-Ski season properly runs from January or February, and is when the village is busiest.
+December is early for snow if you plan to ski.
+Greece’s ski season typically runs from January to February, and is when the village is busiest.

 Jan 04, 2024 0 comment